kevinnyeo/digitalforensics/README.md

 - <b>Exposure to Digital Forensics concepts such as evidence types and Chain of Custody</b>
 - <b>Retriving of hidden information hidden inside Steganography files</b>
-- <b>Conduct dictionary and brute-force attacks to crack passworded ZIP files using Linux CLI</b>
+- <b>Launch dictionary and brute-force attacks to crack passworded ZIP files using Linux CLI</b>
 - <b>CTF activity to simulate an investigation on a hard drive.</b>

 <h2>Languages and Utilities Used:</h2>